Diane L. Adams, MD, MPH, DABCHS, CHS-III

 What advice would you give to young women entering your industry?

 When people tell you 'no,' don't accept it; pursue your goals strategically.
-Surround yourself with people who have power and money; seek trustworthy mentors; respect older people; focus on mentoring and lift others up.
+Surround yourself with kind and sincere people who are trustworthy; seek mentors who are patient and knowledgeable; respect older people; focus on mentoring and lift others up.

 What are the biggest challenges or opportunities in your field right now?